fazila-baksh/capstone-inertia-fe/README.md

-# Project Title
+# inertia

-Inertia

 ## Overview

-Inertia is a lifestyle app that allows users to track their daily habits.
+inertia is a lifestyle app that allows users to track their daily habits.
 It is designed to help individuals maintain consistency in building habits and stay motivated.

 ### Problem Space